svera/coreander/README.md

 * Otherwise, a simple `go build` or `go install` will do, although no version information will be added to the executable.

 ## How to use
-Coreander is designed to be run as a service managed by [systemd](https://systemd.io) or any other service manager.
+Although it can be executed as any desktop app, Coreander is designed to be run as a service managed by [systemd](https://systemd.io) or any other service manager.
 For example, in Raspberry Pi OS, just create a file called `/etc/systemd/system/coreander.service` with the following contents:

 ```
 [Unit]